-The titles give me a bit of a headache, not being familiar with military ranks, let's try anyway: Lt is a Leutnant lieutenant, Uffc Unteroffizier NCO (non commissioned officer), Gefr Gefreiter Sergeant, Gei don't know, Reiter rider, Lt.d.Res.
+The titles give me a bit of a headache, not being familiar with military ranks, let's try anyway: Lt is a Leutnant lieutenant, Uffc Unteroffizier is a corporal, Gefr Gefreiter lance corporal, Gei don't know, Reiter rider, Lt.d.Res.
 Leutnant der Reserve lieutenant of the reserve.
 And what it says at the bottom is that his remains, that of Otto Voigts, were re interned to Windhoek in May 1916.

 The memorial is surrounded by a big fence, which is a pity, but I can also understand the reason.
 Fortunately somebody before us has cut the fence and it is thus possible to have a close look.